-A state would be able to submit a proposal for a change to its regulatory program or any mandatory compliance measure under the Cobia Fishery Management Plan to the Management Board, including a proposal for de minimis status.
-Such changes would be submitted to the Chair of the PRT, who would distribute the proposal to the Management Board, PRT, TC, SAS, and AP.
+A state may submit a proposal to change its regulatory program or any mandatory compliance measure under the Cobia Fishery Management Plan to the Management Board, including a proposal for de minimis status.
+Such proposals shall be submitted to the Chair of the PRT, who will distribute the proposal to the Management Board, PRT, TC, SAS, and AP.

-The PRT would be responsible for gathering the comments of the TC, SAS, and AP and presenting these comments as soon as possible to the Management Board for decision.
+The PRT shall be responsible for gathering the comments of the TC, SAS, and AP and presenting these comments as soon as possible to the Management Board for decision.

-The Management Board would decide whether to approve the state proposal for an alternative management program if it determines that it is consistent with the "target fishing mortality rate applicable" and the goals and objectives of this FMP.
+The Management Board shall decide whether to approve the state proposal for an alternative management program if it determines that it is consistent with the goals and objectives of this FMP.